 Affordable and experienced mixing and mastering engineer, able to work on any genre.
-My credits include Warren Ellis, PJ Harvey, Geoff Barrow & Ben Salisbury, Mom Jeans, Blanck Mass, Just Friends and more.
-I will fully immerse myself in your project and make your record sound great!
+My credits include the Ivor Novello Winning "Devs" OST and "Calm With Horses" OST, plus Nick Cave & Warren Ellis, PJ Harvey, Clint Mansell , Mom Jeans, The KVB + more.
+I will fully immerse myself in any project and make your record sound great!

 I've been working as a recording, mixing and mastering engineer since about 2013, and have worked in studios across the UK and USA.
 I am currently a staff engineer at Invada Studios in Bristol, and also work freelance at my personal studio and at other studios across the country.

 I have recorded, mixed and mastered a massive range of music with both high calibre clients and local grassroots bands, and treat every project with the same care and consideration.
-My highlights include mastering the soundtrack albums for Alex Garland's "Devs", composed by Ben Salisbury, The Insects and Geoff Barrow, as well as Warren Ellis' score to "This Train I Ride".
+My highlights include mastering the soundtrack albums for Alex Garland's "Devs", composed by Ben Salisbury, The Insects and Geoff Barrow which recently won an Ivor Novello Award, as well as Warren Ellis' score to "This Train I Ride".
 I have also mastered music by Mom Jeans, Just Friends, and many other bands from all over the world.

 I have mixed everything from large scale modern rock productions to orchestral music for Universal Music, live and gritty punk bands and more polished pop music.
 I very much enjoy working on different types of music with different approaches, and try to treat every project from a fresh angle.
 I hate the idea of only working on one genre or type of music!

 Please get in touch to talk about mixing or mastering your project, and if you'd like to hear any more tracks I've done please get in touch or head to my website.

 Send me an email through 'Contact' button above and I'll get back to you asap.

 20 Reviews - 2 Repeat ClientsEndorse James Trevascus